-Harmon's affiliation with NIU dates back to his playing days as a quarterback for the Huskies in 1998 and 2000.
-The freshman walk-on, who opened camp as the team's sixth-string signal-caller in 1998, took over as the NIU starter in the fourth game of the season when attrition and injuries hit the position and finished the year as the Huskies' top quarterback, completing 82-of-177 passes for 810 yards and two touchdowns.
+Harmon's affiliation with NIU dates back to his playing days as a quarterback for the Huskies from 1998-2000.
+As a freshman walk-on on the 1998 team, the former sixth-string signal-caller took over as the NIU starter in the fourth game of the season when attrition and injuries hit the position.
+He finished the year as the Huskies' top quarterback, completing 82-of-177 passes for 810 yards and two touchdowns.
 He redshirted the 1999 campaign, but returned to play as a back-up quarterback in 2000 before transferring to Quincy University, where he completed his playing career and earned his bachelor's degree in physical education.

 Harmon began his coaching career as a graduate assistant coach at his alma mater in 2003-04.